VolkanSah/SherlocksHome/README.md

 import time

 onion_address = "INSERT .ONION ADDRESS HERE" # Replace with the .onion address you want to monitor
-# Create a list to store captured packets
+# Create a list to store packets
 packet_list = []

-# Define a function to capture packets and append them to packet_list
+# Function to capture packets and append them to packet_list
 def packet_capture(packet):
     if packet.haslayer(IP):
         if packet[IP].dst == onion_address or packet[IP].src == onion_address: